isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 To calculate the estimated SHN end-date, click <a href="/shn-calculator" target="_blank">here</a> for an SHN calculator.
 Travellers may complete their SHN at their own residence, self-sourced hotel, or serviced apartment.
 Travellers planning to serve their SHN at a self-sourced hotel should only secure their bookings after checking and ensuring that the hotel of choice can accommodate guests on SHN.
 Travellers may refer to this page for the <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list of hotels</a> offering SHN-accommodation.

 During the SHN period, randomised in-person or phone/video compliance check(s) will be conducted.
 Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
-Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked.
-For more information on <a href="/health/shn#shn-compliance-checks" target="_blank">SHN-related compliance matters</a>.
+Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked. <a href="/health/shn#shn-compliance-checks" target="_blank">Click here for more information on SHN-related compliance matters</a>.

 <div style="padding-left: 5px; padding-bottom: 20px; font-size:16px; line-height:1.0; border-style: solid; border-width: 1px; margin-bottom:20px;">
 <p style="margin-top:15px; margin-bottom:0px; font-size:16px; line-height:1.5;"><b>*[Advisory for travellers serving SHN at home from 26 Oct 2021, 2359 hours]</b> Travellers may serve SHN at their residence, with household members not sharing the same travel history, regardless of vaccination status.
 However, if travellers are residing with unvaccinated vulnerable household members, they are strongly encouraged to serve their SHN in isolation in a room and minimise contact with their vulnerable household members.</p>